-We have incorporated by reference in this Offering Memorandum (i) the English translation of our audited consolidated financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU ("IFRS-EU") (including the independent auditor's report thereon) as of and for each of the years ended December 31, 2022, 2021 and 2020 (the "2022 Consolidated Financial Statements", the "2021 Consolidated Financial Statements" and the "2020 Consolidated Financial Statements", respectively, and collectively the "Consolidated Financial Statements") and (ii) the English translation of our consolidated management report for the year ended December 31, 2022 (the "2022 Management Report") other than certain specific sections thereof as described below.
+We have incorporated by reference in this Offering Memorandum (i) the English translation of our audited consolidated financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU ("IFRS-EU") (including the independent auditor's report thereon) as of and for each of the years ended December 31, 2023, 2022 and 2021 (the "2023 Consolidated Financial Statements", the "2022 Consolidated Financial Statements" and the "2021 Consolidated Financial Statements", respectively, and collectively the "Consolidated Financial Statements") and (ii) the English translation of our consolidated management report for the year ended December 31, 2023 (the "2023 Management Report") other than certain specific sections thereof as described below.
 The Consolidated Financial Statements were audited by PricewaterhouseCoopers Auditores, S.L.

-Under Regulation (EC) No. 1606/2002 of the European Parliament and of the Council of July 19, 2002, all companies governed by the law of an EU Member State and whose securities are admitted to trading on a regulated market of any Member State must prepare their consolidated financial statements in conformity with IFRS-EU.
+Under Regulation (EC) No. 1606/2002 of the European Parliament and of the Council of July 19, 2002, all companies governed by the law of an EU member state and whose securities are admitted to trading on a regulated market of any EU member state must prepare their consolidated financial statements in conformity with IFRS-EU.
 In preparing our Consolidated Financial Statements we took into account Bank of Spain Circular 4/2017 of November 27.
 This circular constitutes the adaptation of IFRS-EU to Spanish credit institutions, and we also took into account subsequent amendments to each in force at the end of each financial period.
 We have prepared our financial information according to the classification format for Spanish banks established by the Bank of Spain.